SalvoCab99/Computational-Intelligence/Quixo/README.md

 **TrainedPlayer**: A class of players implementing Q-learning.
 It learns by playing against itself or other players and updates its Q-table accordingly.

 *   `find_in_dict`: Finds a state in the dictionary by rotating and mirroring the board state.
 It return also a number that allows us to know what type of rotation it takes
 *   `make_move`: Chooses the best move based on the current state, considering the trade-off between exploration and exploitation.
-In this function that is a "cheat", when it checks all possible actions and the next move is a win it will do that move.
-The reason of taking this decision is to train the player to find quicly the move that allows it to win, but i know that it will require a lot of training that my pc doesn't support :(
+In this function that is a "cheat", when it checks all possible actions and if the next move is a win it will do that move.
+The reason of taking this decision is to train the player to quickly find the move that allows it to win, but I know that it will require a lot of training that my pc doesn't support :(
 *   `update_dict`: Updates the Q-table based on the received reward.
 *   `state_value`: Evaluates the state based on the game board.